-

 A New York Times Notable Book

-Best Books of 2021: Time, Smithsonian
+Best Books of 2021: TIME, Smithsonian

-New York Times Book Review Editors' Choice
+New York Times Book Review • Editors' Choice

-A radical reckoning with the racial inequality of America’s past and present, by one of the country's leading scholars of policing and mass incarceration.
+A radical reckoning with the racial inequality of America’s past and present, by one of the country’s leading scholars of policing and mass incarceration

 Between 1964 and 1972, the United States endured domestic violence on a scale not seen since the Civil War.
-During these eight years, Black residents responded to police brutality and systemic racism by throwing punches and Molotov cocktails at police officers, plundering local businesses and vandalising exploitative institutions.
+During these eight years, Black residents responded to police brutality and systemic racism by throwing punches and Molotov cocktails at police officers, plundering local businesses and vandalizing exploitative institutions.
 Ever since, Americans have been living in a nation and national culture created, in part, by the extreme violence of this period.

-Taking us from the uprising in Watts, Los Angeles, in 1965, to the murder of George Floyd in 2020, Hinton’s urgent, eye-opening and much-anticipated America on Fire offers an unprecedented framework for understanding the crisis at the country’s heart.
+Taking us from the uprising in Watts, Los Angeles in 1965 to the murder of George Floyd in 2020, Hinton’s urgent, eye-opening and much-anticipated America on Fire offers an unprecedented framework for understanding the crisis at the country’s heart.

 Resumo da Crítica